34th annual Duquesne Light Pittsburgh Home & Garden Show offers 1700 exhibits March 6-15, 2015 at Convention Center Downtown

 Dream Home® Innovation Center

 Cutting edge technology and "the next big thing" are the focus of this special showcase of the latest ideas and products for the home.
 From home entertainment and food preparation to energy-saving thermostats that "learn" your family's household patterns, this is the place to see it first!
 Diverse businesses gather to show how your home can be specially built using the latest advances.
-Presented by WPXI TV11, this area is fully interactive - and lots of fun!
+This area is fully interactive - and lots of fun!

 The Kitchen Idea Center